RudraRobotics/BiniApp/README.md

 1. Multiple destination selection.
 2. Mission execute, cancel and update feature.
 3. Real time display of all deployed robots in given map.

+  #### TODO:
+  1. Adding edit and delete feature in mapping setup page.
+  2. Mission planer page specific for catering mode, where the grid navigation page will not be presetn for selecting location names.